-In recent years there has been a conspicuous increase in the diversity, abundance and distribution of native forest bird species in Wellington City (Miskelly et al, 2005).
-These changes are likely to be a consequence of two recent improvements in the management of indigenous forest habitats in and around Wellington City.
+Over the past decade there has been a conspicuous increase in the diversity, abundance and distribution of native forest bird species in Wellington City (Miskelly et al, 2005).
+These changes are likely to be a consequence of two improvements in the management of indigenous forest habitats in and around Wellington City.
 Firstly, a series of species re-introductions to local predator-free sites such as Zealandia (the Karori Wildlife Sanctuary), Matiu/Somes Island and Mana Island have successfully established healthy source populations from which previously locally-extinct or near-extinct bird species have been dispersing into nearby forested reserves (Miskelly & Powlesland, 2013).
 These species include kaka (Nestor meridionalis), red-crowned parakeet (Cyanoramphus novaezelandiae) whitehead (Mohoua albicilla) and bellbird (Anthornis melanura) (Miskelly et al, 2005; Froude, 2009; McLaughlin & Harvey, 2013).
-Secondly, ongoing multi-species predator control being carried out by Wellington City parks and reserves has resulted in local increases in resident native bird species such as tui (Prosthemadera novaeseelandiae) (Bell, 2008; Froude, 2009; Brockie & Duncan, 2012) and is improving the likelihood that recently re-introduced species will establish functional populations away from their original re-introduction sites.
+Secondly, ongoing multi-species predator control being carried out by Wellington City Council, Greater Wellington Regional Council and community conservation groups in many Wellington City parks and reserves has resulted in local increases in resident native bird species such as tui (Prosthemadera novaeseelandiae) (Bell, 2008; Froude, 2009; Brockie & Duncan, 2012) and is creating an opportunity for recently re-introduced species to establish functional populations away from their original re-introduction sites.

-Ongoing improvements in efforts to protect and restore Wellington City's indigenous habitats are likely to result in further changes in the abundance and distribution of local native bird populations in the near future.
+Further improvements in efforts to protect and restore Wellington City's indigenous habitats are likely to result in additional changes to the abundance and distribution of local native bird populations in the near future.
 Over 100 community restoration groups are now active in Wellington City and in 2014 these groups contributed a combined total of 34,611 volunteer hours towards local environmental restoration activities (WCC, 2015).
-Initiatives such as the "Enhancing the Halo" project1 and a long-term goal of Wellington City Council to create New Zealand's first pest-free urban area on Miramar Peninsula (WCC, 2015) will likely result in further improvements in the distribution and abundance of currently locally-rare or locally-extinct native bird species in the city.
+Initiatives such as the "Enhancing the Halo" project1, the creation of New Zealand's first pest-free suburb in Crofton Downs2 and a long-term goal of Wellington City Council to create a second pest-free urban area on Miramar Peninsula (WCC, 2015) will likely result in further improvements in the distribution and abundance of species that are currently locally-rare or locally-extinct in Wellington City.